rajrajhans/file-list-component/README.md

 ![](screens/break-into-components.png)

 #### 2. Establishing the hierarchy between components (Parent - Child relationships)
-For our case, this can be the hierarchy between the components -
+In our case, this can be the hierarchy between the components -

 ![](screens/hierarchy.png)